On this page:

 For the appeal form for dismissal from the Graduate School, click here.

 Graduate students who wish to appeal a dismissal must first discuss the issue with their advisor.
-Further appeals are then directed, in order, to their professor’s Department Head, College Dean, and Dean of the Graduate School.
+Further appeals are then directed, in order, to their professor’s Department Head, College Dean, and the Associate Provost for Graduate Studies and Research.

 Graduate students are expected to earn grades of at least “B” in most of their course work for their degree.
 For graduation, a graduate student must have earned a cumulative grade point average (GPA) of at least 3.0 in all graduate course work at Valdosta State University.
 Throughout their program, students’ performance must be acceptable on a continuing basis.
 If their GPA falls below a 3.0, students must maintain an overall GPA of not less than 2.5.
 No grade below “C” will be credited toward a graduate degree.
 All grades received for graduate courses taken at or transferred to VSU, after admission to the Graduate School, will be used to calculate the graduate cumulative grade point average.
 Courses may be retaken, if desired or required, but all graduate grades received will affect this average.